Business Food Waste Partnership Grants

 By networks we mean organisations that hold regular meetings or training programs to inform, engage and train their members or target audiences including industry peak bodies, councils and education establishments.

-No, but the funding is to support 2–3-year projects and the expectation is these will begin shortly after grants are awarded.
-You can apply under a future round if your project is not ready to start yet.
+No, but the funding is to support 18-month long projects and the expectation is these will begin shortly after grants are awarded.

 A monetary co-contribution is not required, rather, partners bring value to the program by engaging with their members and networks to promote best practice food waste avoidance and management.